Brunch & Batter

 Jump to Recipe Print Recipe

 This Maine-inspired Wild Blueberry Crisp With Peaches is without a doubt the only dessert you need to make (and eat) this summer.
-Wild blueberries and fresh juicy peaches are baked inside a crispy, buttery, golden brown topping until they bubble over and create the most perfect jammy blend of sweetness.
+Wild blueberries and fresh juicy peaches are baked inside a crispy, buttery, golden-brown topping until they bubble over, creating the most perfect jammy blend of sweetness.
 Don't forget the vanilla ice cream, it's a right of passage!

 Angled view of blueberry crisp in a white pie plate.

-I have been summering in Maine with my husband's family for over 10 years now, and I will never forget the first time I tasted a blueberry pie made with wild blueberries.
-It was the most blueberry-ish blueberry pie I ever ate.
+I have been summering in Maine with my husband's family for over 15 years now, and I will never forget the first time I tasted a blueberry pie made with wild blueberries.
+It was the most blueberry-ish blueberry pie I ever ate!

 Jump to: